deltafi/deltafi/CHANGELOG/unreleased/108-domain-and-enrichment-viewer-bug.md

 -

 ### Fixed
-- Fixed bug in Domain and Enrichment viewers.
+- Fixed bug in Domain and Enrichment viewers

 ### Removed
 -